kjwan4435/OpenAcoustics/MCU/Peripheral(MCU board)/readme.md

 * `<PDM.h>` : Enables PDM microphone data capture
   * Please check whether your board supports PDM microphone library.
 * `<LSM6DS3.h>` : Library related to IMU data collection
+  * This library is included for the multimodal sensing support.
+If you want to use your own sensor(temperature, light, etc), you can chage this library to another.